Arrests made after girl struck by bullet in Morgantown

-A Monongalia County girl is recovering from a gunshot wound at Ruby Memorial Hospital.
+A Monongalia County girl is recovering from a gunshot wound after being treated at Ruby Memorial Hospital.

 Monongalia County Sheriff’s Deputies responded to a reported shooting at the Morgantown Motel Wednesday morning.